benlagreca02/dotfiles/README.md

 any more!)
 I don't have plans to full-time switch to Arch (yet) but I have considered it.

+- [ ] make seprate "launch" scripts folder, and maybe add notify if not installed?
+- [ ] fix can't open newsboat from rofi
+- [ ] sort and add tags to newsboat RSS feeds
+- [ ] change around keybinds in newsboat some more
+- [ ] Bookmarking in newsboat
+- [ ] waybar newsboat icon for "unread new feeds" maybe?

 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] Fix gammastep button icon change with time, and on manual change (potentially switch to hyprshift?)
 - [ ] Look into power management stuff (better performance vs battery modes)